Tasty Recipes for the Home Cook

 2. Place pork in bag.
 Seal tight and chill for 3-4 hours.

 3. Remove pork from marinade.
 Place on a greased baking sheet.
-Bake in a preheated 375° F oven for 30-35 minutes or until internal temperature is 145° F.
+Bake in a preheated 375° F oven for 30-35 minutes or until the internal temperature is 145° F.

-4. Allow pork rest to for at least 10 minutes.
+4. Allow pork to rest for at least 10 minutes.
 Cut into 1/4-inch thick slices.
 Set aside.

-7. Preheat a 6 quart pot on medium.
+7. Preheat a 6-quart pot on medium.
 Add oil and garlic.
 Sauté 2 minutes.

 8. Add broths, Cajun seasoning, soy sauce, and onion powder.